ShaqeelAhmad/spy/README.md

   and are executable.

 ```
 spy collect           # Start collecting information
 killall -SIGHUP spy   # Reload config file
-spy update # Update the database of packages with the collected information
+spy update            # Update the database
 spy show | sort -n    # List the usage for packages and sort it
+spy show | grep '^0'  # show the packages that are not used at all
 ```

 # License